polyfacet/hc_aras_plm_ext/README.md

  1. Login to Innovator
  2. Navigate to the Part ItemType
  3. Create a new part with no name set.
- 4. Notice the validation error in From and the Validation tab.
+ 4. Notice the validation error in Form and the validation tab.

  Youtube: https://www.youtube.com/watch?v=WJLfYEj_thI